NeuroTechX/ntx_slack_archive/introductions.md

  >Hey frederictaieb, go ahead, tell us more about yourself don't be shy.
 This is a friendly community (to re-use yrenard words :p)

+4/10/2017 10:41 AM

+ **frederictaieb** :

+ >Hello Yannick :) im French living in Paris, I have spent 5 years in NY, I was working in Computer technology then finances, and after A burn out I decided to quit everything.